 Many people avoid filing bankruptcy because they fear a scarlet letter “B” will bar them from getting credit ever again.
 While bankruptcy can deal a serious blow to your credit history, it also wipes your slate clean, relieving you from debt, and giving you a chance to start over.

 How Bankruptcy Affects Your Credit

 As you probably know, you have a credit report that contains a history of your credit accounts.
 Bankruptcy will go on your credit report and will stay for 7 to 10 years, depending on the type of bankruptcy you filed.

 If you had a high credit score when you filed bankruptcy, your credit score may drop several hundred points once the bankruptcy hits your credit report.
 Your credit score may not file as much if it was already low.
 The total impact will depend on how much debt and how many accounts you discharged when going bankrupt.
 As usual, creditors will pull your credit report or credit score when you make a credit card application, but that may not bar you from getting a credit card.

-Are You Ready for a Credit Card Yet?
+Know When You're Ready for a Credit Card

 Before you apply for a credit card, make sure you’re ready for the responsibility.
 You won’t be able to file bankruptcy again for several years, so if you get into new credit card debt, you won't have the same option for relief.